-Revisions will be made annually as more up to date supply tables and other data become available.
-Indeed, the need for annual revisions based on more up to date information is highlighted in the Eurostat EGSS Practical Guide -2016.
+Revisions will be made annually as more up to date Supply-tables and other data become available.
+Indeed, the need for annual revisions based on more up to date information is highlighted in the Eurostat EGSS Practical Guide, "Environmental goods and services sector accounts - Practical guide - 2016 edition".

-In 2020 EGSS show revisions when compared with corresponding figures in the 2019 EGSS release.
+The Green Economy (EGSS) 2022 release show revisions when compared with corresponding figures in the EGSS 2021 release.
 These revisions arise due to the incorporation of the most up-to-date available data.
-Significant revisions mainly relate to estimates relating to water supply and wastewater services on foot of figures taken from the latest annual reports of Irish water, the Commission for Regulation of Utilities and the Government Book of Estimates.